 - Jacket or blanket

-- You’re going kayaking or swimming at night, and the boat ride back will get a little chilly so you’ll definitely want some layers to keep warm.
+- You’re going to be either kayaking or swimming at night, and the boat ride back will get a little chilly so you’ll definitely want some layers to keep warm.

 - A camera capable of taking long exposure photo/video at night